JOBOTrading/JOBOTrading/README.md

 - 👋 Hi, Joe Sollers
-- 👀 I’m interested in ... women, lol ... blockchain projects
+- 👀 I’m interested in ..... blockchain projects
 - 🌱 I’m currently learning ... creating apps and working on a blockchain
 - 💞️ I’m looking to collaborate on ... new blockchain ideas
 - 📫 How to reach me ...
 AECservices99@gmail.com